Chern classes of conformal blocks: The case

 \end{cor}

 Inserting \eqref{eq:mainformula} into Proposition \ref{prop:deg}, one obtains a formula for $\deg(\vl|_F)$ for any vital curve $F$.
-This gives a dual expression for $c_1(\V_{\ovl})$ (since the vital curves generate $CH_1(\mnb)$) which will be useful to us below.
-Similar expressions can also be obtained for the other Chern classes.
+Since the vital curves generate $\mr{CH}_1(\mnb)$ this gives a dual expression for $c_1(\V_{\ovl})$ which will be useful to us below.
+Similar expressions can in principle also be obtained for the other Chern classes.

 For $2 \leq i \leq n/2$, let $D_i := \ep_i\sum_{A} D_{A,A^c}$ where the sum is over all $A \subset \{1,2,\dots,n\}$ with $|A| = i$ and $D_{A,A^c}$, $\ep_i$ are as above.
-For $\ovl \in P_{\ell}^n$ and $\mu \in P_{\ell}$, let $\ovl_{A,\mu}$ be the $i+1$-tuple $(\l_{a_1},\dots,\l_{a_i},\mu)$ where $A = \{a_1,\dots,a_i\}$.
+For $\ovl \in {P_{\ell}}^n$ and $\mu \in P_{\ell}$, let $\ovl_{A,\mu}$ be the $i+1$-tuple $(\l_{a_1},\dots,\l_{a_i},\mu)$ where $A = \{a_1,\dots,a_i\}$.

 \begin{cor} For the action of the symmetric group $S_n$ on $\mnb$ by permutation of the marked points we have

 \end{cor}

 \begin{proof} This follows from Theorem \ref{thm:chern} and a simple counting argument. \end{proof}